 Bad Instructors: How They Behave and Why You Should Know

 I'm curious about your experience with bad flight instructors and hope you'll add to this blog with your comments.
 Of course, most flight instructors do a fantastic job.
 I just can't say that LOUD enough: Most flight instructors do a fantastic job.
 But not all do!
 And when they don't, they cause a lot of damage to the flight training industry.
 So I'm curious if you've ever experienced a really bad flight instructor.
 Did this person scream a lot?
 Hit you with a sectional chart?
 Or a "whack" chart?
-Did he or she make calls and text friends while giving you dual?
+Did he make calls and text friends while giving you dual?
 Call you a nasty name?
 Talk about you behind your back while standing in front of you?
 Overcharge you?
 Did this person drink or smoke while flying with you?
 Humiliate you?
 Berate you?
 Belittle you?
-Tell me about what he or she did or didn't do.
+Tell me about what he did or didn't do.
 Spare no details.

 Here are some responses to my query (unedited):